Now that you have decided to walk Camino de Santiago it is time to let the journey begin!

 All Camino trails differ in terrain however there will be some hills at the very least on all of them.
 Walking up hills strengthens different muscle groups to flat walking, so adding a couple of hills into your training will serve you well.

 Train with your day pack.

-Although you will not be carrying your luggage you will need a few things during the day so it is good to get an understanding of what that is going to feel like.
-Choose a comfortable pack and take the things you will use on Camino for example; a 2-litre water bottle or bladder, snacks, sunscreen, light jacket, your journal, sun hat, sunglasses etc.
+Although you will not be carrying your luggage you will need a daypack with essentials during the day, so it is good to get an understanding of what that is going to feel like.
+Choose a comfortable pack and take the things you will use on Camino for example; a 2-litre water bottle or bladder, snacks, sunscreen, a light jacket, your journal, sun hat, sunglasses etc.